 Everything in the store is tasty, but my recommendation is to stick to homemade candies and fudge, so delicious!

-You’ll find the Remarkable Sweet Shop located on 39 Beach Street right in town center.
-It is open daily from 9 am to 9 pm.
-There are also two other locations nearby, one in Arrowtonw and one in the Queenstown Airport.
+You’ll find the Remarkable Sweet Shop right in the town center.
+It is open daily from 9 am to 8 pm.
+There are also two other locations nearby, one in Arrowtown and one in the Queenstown Airport.

 28. Shop ’til you drop